maliput/maliput_infrastructure/README.md

 - [ToyotaResearchInstitute/malidrive](https://github.com/ToyotaResearchInstitute/malidrive/), that contains a package with a `maliput` backend for the OpenDrive specification.
 - [ToyotaResearchInstitute/maliput](https://github.com/ToyotaResearchInstitute/maliput/), that contains packages introducing `maliput`, a road network runtime interface, and reference backends: `dragway` and `multilane`.
 - [ToyotaResearchInstitute/maliput-integration](https://github.com/ToyotaResearchInstitute/maliput-integration/), that contains integration examples and tools that unify `maliput` core and its possible backends.
+- [ToyotaResearchInstitute/maliput-multilane](https://github.com/ToyotaResearchInstitute/maliput-multilane/), that contains an implementation of Maliput's API that allows users to instantiate a multilane road.

 ## How to use CI